danja/ultrasonics/devlog.md

 I didn't spend much time trying to get the levitation working, was very distracted by the response of the transducers.
+(The levitation frame is very handy for test/measurement).
 When driven with a square wave, there are really significant higher harmonics getting across, they only really start dropping after the 10th harmonic, ie. 400kHz!

 I have started preparing hardware for trying out some spatial-scanning ideas, but before going there I want to do a load of measuring/analysis of the response of these things.
 Coincidentally I have some ESP32 audio projects on the go, so I think I'll move over to there for a little while, put together a sweep generator alongside the existing projects.